Chetan Karki

 Chetan Karki (7 November 1938 – 16 May 2021) was a Nepali songwriter and film director.
-According to Prakash Sayami, Karki was the first screenwriter of Nepali cinema, having written his first screenplay for Pariwartan.
+According to Prakash Sayami, Sarki was the first screenwriter of Nepali cinema, having written his first screenplay for Pariwartan.
 He went on to write stories for more than a hundred Nepali films.
 He directed Bishwas, Pahilo Prem and Bhumari.
 He wrote songs for the films Maya Priti, Kanchi and Kanyadan, among others.
-"Teejako Rahara Aayo Barilai" is considered his most popular song.
+Teejako Rahara Aayo Barilai is considered his most popular song.

-As a writer, Karki published a poem, a collection of songs, a story and a novel.
+As a writer, Sarki published a poem, a collection of songs, a story and a novel.
 He also published poetry collections in Hindi and Urdu languages.